thammin/pixi-camera/README.md

 // its extend from PIXI.Container
 const world1 = new World({
   width: 300,
-  height: 300 // frustrum camera size
+  height: 300, // frustrum camera size
-});
+  culling: false // disable camera culling if needed });
 app.stage.addChild(world1); // add this world to anywhere in the scene graph